Sergey Aksyonov: Homosexuals

 Aksyonov says homosexuals "have no chance" in Crimea, and that "we in Crimea do not need such people."
 He also promised that if gays tried to hold public gatherings, "our police and self-defense forces will react immediately and in three minutes will explain to them what kind of sexual orientation they should stick to."

 PMC "Convoy"

 After the start of the 2022 Russian invasion of Ukraine, Aksyonov created a private military company named Convoy.
 As of 2023, it was operating in Kherson Oblast.

 Family

 His father, Valery Nikolayevich Aksyonov (born 1949), worked as a radio equipment technician at the Lenin Factory in Bălți, Moldova, later becoming a foreman and workshop manager.
 He is the general director of Panel Systems LLC (Simferopol).
 Since September 2014, he has served as a deputy of the State Council of the Republic of Crimea.

 He has been married for over 25 years.
 His wife, Elena Alexandrovna Aksyonova (née Dobrynya), graduated from an agricultural academy with a degree in economics and works as an entrepreneur.

+His daughter, Kristina (born 1994), is an entrepreneur.
+His son, Oleg, was born in 1997.